Letaali/QoL_mod/README.md

 # QoL_mod
 A quality of life mod for Noita.
 List of fixes inside.

+Bugfixes and quality of life changes for Noita.

 Lots of things that were fixed by this mod are now patched so I removed them from the mod and the list below.
 I left the old list of fixes inside the mod for anyone curious.

 -Perk list fix.
 Makes Oil Blood, Gas Blood, Electricity and Explosive Corpses remove the related immunities from the pool like they were supposed to.